linasc3-ai/rave-documentation/02-installation.md

 <span class="font-5 underline strong">[STEP 4: Install R]</span>

-Download and install the **latest** version of R directly from the website: https://cran.r-project.org/bin/macosx/ Be sure to download the package that corresponds to your computer's OS version and CPU type.
-If R has been installed, we highly recommend that you update to the latest version.
+Download and install the **latest** version of R directly from the website: https://cran.r-project.org/bin/macosx/ Be sure to download the package that corresponds to the computer's OS version and CPU type.
+If R has been installed, we highly recommend updating to the latest version.

 * For Intel Macs, the R installer name should look like `R-X.X.X.pkg`
 * For M1 Macs, the R installer name should look like `R-X.X.X-arm64.pkg`

 <span class="font-5 underline strong">[STEP 5: Install RStudio Desktop]</span>

-Download and install RStudio Desktop directly from the website: https://www.rstudio.com/products/rstudio/download/ Be sure to download the version that corresponds to your OS system.
-If you already have RStudio downloaded, simply ensure it is updated to the *latest* version.
+Download and install RStudio Desktop directly from the website: https://www.rstudio.com/products/rstudio/download/ Be sure to download the version that corresponds to the OS system.
+If RStudio is already downloaded, simply ensure it is updated to the *latest* version.
 Refer to the following screenshot for guidance.

 ![Screenshot of [RStudio download site](https://www.rstudio.com/products/rstudio/download/)](static/image/RStudioScreenshot.png)